ali-thaer/last-recipe/README.md

  const myAPIKey = 'INSERT API KEY HERE';
 ```

+**Do not commit to your fork after this step, otherwise you will leak your API key!!**

 ## Challenges we ran into
 One of our main challenges was designing the website to look appealing.
 We spent a lot of time redesigning the layout and experimenting with styles.
 Another big challenge was learning how to properly fetch and handle data from the API.